-I try to use crypto often when paying stuff online.
-I found some great online shops where you can pay with crypto, and I like doing it to support the idea as a whole.
+I try to use crypto often when paying for stuff online.
+I found some great online shops where you can pay with a crypto payment provider, and I like doing it to support the idea as a whole.
 Recently, however, I was checking the conversion prices against the Bithumb price and became a bit surprised.
 The retailer added a substantial premium for paying with Bitcoin.
 I found it weird, the payment provider advertised low fees.
-Was it retailer adding a premium to the price?
+Was it the retailer adding a premium to the price?
 I had to look deeper.

 The Crypto Payment Provider Landscape

 At some time, you have to look back and review your own words.
 When I wrote the last article about crypto payment providers for merchants, I was perhaps a bit too enthusiastic.
 I wanted to offer crypto as a payment method in our online store and wanted to find a provider who could deliver.
 Once you decide to take a certain step, the real deep research starts and if you are digging deep, you’ll find rust particles, even on platinum.
 What I found, though, was that it is no platinum at all, but simple copper.